Standalone Code Campaign

 • Particular days only (for example, only Wednesdays).

-Step 3: Choose the discount type and value
+Choose the discount category and value

-Read more in The Complete Discounts Guide.
+Read more in the Complete discounts guide.

 Dynamic discounts

 Instead of using a static value for a given discount, you can also create formulas with mathematical and logical operators and assign a dynamic discount value.
 Discounts will be calculated during redemption based on the provided formula and metadata values.
-Learn more.

 Next, build validation rules that model the desired redemption conditions.
 Create new validation rules or choose from the existing set of rules.

-Campaign summary
+Review summary

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.